 Find out more about the labour market

-Whether this concerns R&D centres, ICT companies, business services centres and manufacturing enterprises, the Czech Republic has an indisputable advantages thanks to its central location, advanced infrastructure, high quality of university education, excellent quality of life and high level of safety.
+Whether this concerns R&D centres, ICT companies, business services centres and manufacturing enterprises, the Czech Republic has an indisputable advantage thanks to its central location, advanced infrastructure, high quality of university education, excellent quality of life and high level of safety.
 The good news for investors considering locating their business activities in Central Europe is the fact that the Czech Republic and other countries here demonstrate long-term political and legislative stability, which is why this part of the world is slowly becoming a synonym for nearshoring.

 Human resources

 Human resources are the key aspect of every successful business project.
 Labour costs are not the only issue to be addressed; access to workers and, in the case of investments based on intellectual activities, the educational level, language skills and so-called soft skills of potential employees are also important.
 It is apparent that Czechs possess these skills and traits in abundance, as they are very adaptable and compatible with a number of cultures.
+This is also why the country is able to attract many foreign talents.
+The number of foreign workers in the Czech Republic has increased by almost 30,700 in the last year, bringing the total number of foreign workers to over 823,900.
+This represents a growth of approximately 2.5 times the figure recorded at the end of 2015.

 Labour market

-Source: Grafton Recruitment, 2023
+Source: Grafton Recruitment, 2024

 Martin Malo